Ivan-Tigan/reckless-tezos-gitcoin-submission/README.md

  \
 Other items are minted once and them have a constant supply.
 For example, Bob draws an axe, make a proposal on the blockchain for some quantity of this axe to be minted.
 Once approved, the initial supply is distributed based on Bob’s proposal.
 The new owners are free to use or sell their new assets in the auction house.
 All metadata and images are stored on the sia skynet - a decentralized storage platform similar to IPFS but with incentive mechanisms. \
  \
+Players can sell assets in extremely flexible way including as bundles and even mystery boxes.

-The goal is to provide an infrastructure for artists and players to have a mutually beneficial interaction.
+Our goal is to provide an infrastructure for artists and players to have a flexible, fund, and mutually beneficial interaction.

 **Roadmap:**